Wine Regions

 D.O.
 Binissalem

-It is found in the heart of the island of Mallorca, protected by the Serra de Tramuntana, where the characteristics of soil and climate are ideal for growing native grape varieties such as Manto Negro, Callet, Moll Gargollassa, Giró Ros.
+It is found in the heart of the island of Mallorca, protected by the Serra de Tramuntana, where the characteristics of soil and the local climate are ideal for growing native grape varieties such as Manto Negro, Callet, Moll Gargollassa, Giró Ros.
 There are indigenous grapes with personality, good plantations of foreign varieties, and dedicated winegrowers, in addition to excellent climatic conditions.
 The limited production makes them hard to find.

 D.O.
 Binissalem Read More »